subor/sdk/docs/en/topics/ue4.md

   4 re-generate the project file in cmd, note "-2017" is needed 5 open the sln project file, compile it, it should work fine.
+  6 you can add the "14.0" key back after you generate the porject file